-Ms. Cheng Shing Yan (鄭承欣) ("Ms. Cheng"), aged 48, was appointed as an independent non-executive Director on 21 October 2017.
+Ms. Cheng Shing Yan (鄭承欣) ("Ms. Cheng"), aged 49, was appointed as an independent non-executive Director on 21 October 2017.
 She is the chairlady of the audit committee of the Company (the "Audit Committee") and a member of each of the nomination committee (the "Nomination Committee") and the remuneration committee of the Company (the "Remuneration Committee").

-Ms. Cheng has about 25 years of experience in the fields of accounting and auditing.
-Ms. Cheng joined the group of Sanroc International Holdings Limited ("Sanroc") (now known as Zhaobangji Properties Holdings Limited), which is listed on the Main Board of the Stock Exchange (stock code: 1660), as the chief financial officer of Sanroc from April 2016 to April 2018 and as the chief financial officer of certain subsidiaries of Sanroc since April 2018.
+Ms. Cheng has about 26 years of experience in the fields of accounting and auditing.
+Ms. Cheng joined the group of Sanroc International Holdings Limited ("Sanroc") (now known as Zhaobangji Lifestyle Holdings Limited), which is listed on the Main Board of the Stock Exchange (stock code: 1660), as the chief financial officer of Sanroc from April 2016 to April 2018 and as the chief financial officer of certain subsidiaries of Sanroc since April 2018.
 Ms. Cheng had also been the company secretary and an executive director of Sanroc International Holdings Limited from April 2016 to April 2018 and from April 2017 to April 2018, respectively.
-Ms. Cheng has been an independent non-executive director of Kwong Luen Engineering Holdings Limited (stock code: 1413) since March 2021 and China Shenghai Food Holdings Company Limited (stock code: 1676) from July 2017 to 19 October 2019.
+Ms. Cheng has been an independent non-executive director of Easy Smart Group Holdings Limited (stock code: 2442) since April 2023, Kwong Luen Engineering Holdings Limited (stoke code: 1413) since March 2021 and China Shenghai Food Holdings Company Limited (now known as Gaodi Holdings Limited) (stock code: 1676) from July 2017 to 19 October 2019.
+Ms. Cheng has been a joint company secretary of China New Consumption Group Limited (stock code: 8275) since December 2023.